Vector6662/scale-ad/Proposal.md

 > 2. the normal logs that are wrongly classified as abnormal were subtle anomalies that engineers typically disregard, such as "failed to login, wrong password."
 >    Such logs often contain keywords such as "failed," indicating abnormal semantics.

-### TODO: Retrieval Augmented Generation techniques
+### RAG - Retrieval Augmented Generation techniques

 https://readmedium.com/advanced-rag-techniques-an-illustrated-overview-04d193d8fec6